dgorgan/scorelytic/README.md

 2. **Backend** (API):
    - Create an Express.js API to serve user data and review information.
    - Implement routes for posting and retrieving reviews.
-   - Set up MongoDB to store reviews and user data.
+   - Set up Supabase (PostgreSQL) to store reviews and user data.

 3. **AI-Driven Insights**:
    - **Sentiment analysis**: Provide a breakdown of whether reviews are generally positive, neutral, or negative.
    - Display aggregated review data and show potential biases across critics and creators.
-   - **Data visualization**: Display review score distributions and highlight patterns between critics’ and creators’ reviews.
+   - **Data visualization**: Display review score distributions and highlight patterns between critics' and creators' reviews.

 4. **Authentication** (Basic login flow):
    - Users can create accounts and log in.